misialq/ncbi-datasets-pyclient/docs/GenomeApi.md

 with ncbi.datasets.openapi.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = ncbi.datasets.openapi.GenomeApi(api_client)
-    accession = 'NC_000001.11' # str |
+    accession = 'NC_000001.11' # str | Nucleotide sequence accession associated with a genome assembly

     try:
-        # Get assembly accessions for a sequence accession
+        # Get a genome assembly accession for a nucleotide sequence accession
         api_response = api_instance.assembly_accessions_for_sequence_accession(accession)
         print("The response of GenomeApi->assembly_accessions_for_sequence_accession:\n")
         pprint(api_response)